What can I deduct from my estate and gift taxes?

-If you find that your estate will likely exceed the current estate tax exemption of $5 million, you can count on the following deductions and exclusions to help you reduce the tax burden upon the estate.
+If you find that your estate will likely exceed the current estate tax exemption of $5 million ($5,25 million in 2013), you can count on the following deductions and exclusions to help you reduce the tax burden upon the estate.

-- Charitable Deduction: If the decedent leaves property to a qualifying charity, it is deductible from the gross estate.
-(Please note that not all non-profits are tax deductible, so make sure your charity qualifies before you make the gifts.
-You can get information about tax-exempt organizations, including those eligible to receive tax-deductible charitable organizations, by using Exempt Organizations Select Check).
+- Charitable deduction: If the decedent leaves property to a qualifying charity, it is deductible from the gross estate.
+(Please note that not all non-profits are qualifying charities, so make sure your charity qualifies before you make the gifts.
+You can get information about tax-exempt organizations, including those eligible to receive tax-deductible charitable contributions, by using Exempt Organizations Select Check).

 - Administration expenses of the estate, including attorney and executor fees.